-- A workstation running the IBM DIALs Dial-In Client or another PPP dial-in client (referred to as the dial-in client or PPP dial-in client throughout the following sections). - Completed protocol configurations on the client machine. - ISDN PRI line(s) connected to the 2216 that you wish to use for single user - A fully configured DIALs Server in your LAN.
+- A workstation running the IBM DIALs Dial-In Client or another PPP dial-in client (referred to as the dial-in client or PPP dial-in client throughout the following sections). - · Completed protocol configurations on the client machine. - ISDN interfaces or integrated modem interfaces or external V.34 modems connected to the WAN ports of the 2212 that you want to use for single user dial-in. - A fully configured DIALs Server in your LAN.